 Please read our SEND policy for more information on how we support children with special educational or additional needs or disabilities.

-If you would like to discuss your own child's needs please contact our Special Educational Needs Coordinator (SENDCO) Mr R Jenkins on 01628 662913 or by emailing firstname.lastname@example.org for an appointment.
+If you would like to discuss your own child's needs or have a complaint about the support provided by Lent Rise School please contact our Special Educational Needs Coordinator (SENDCO) Mr R Jenkins on 01628 662913 or by emailing email@example.com for an appointment.

 Supporting children with Dyslexia – resources/activities for parents and children to try.